cloudfoundry-community/tmate-boshrelease/README.md

     tmate.example.com.
 9999    IN      A       10.10.10.10

-This DNS name is what you want to put in your deployment manifest for the `tmate.host` property.
+This DNS name is what you want to put in your deployment manifest for the `host` property.
 Then, when clients connect, the connection string for others to connect up to the tmate session will be based on that hostname, and not the IP (or worse, "localhost").